I’m into riding…

 I and my fellow testers represent the rider’s perspective – yours and ours.
 We’re curious about new gear and enjoy riding it and sharing our experience with it.

 But we aren’t journalists or members of the cycling media.
 None of us have ever worked for a bike company or in a bike shop or for a PR or advertising agency.

 These are not bad things.
 I appreciate and respect what people who work in the industry do.

 It’s just not where we and I’ll guess most of you come from.
 It allows us to share whatever we experience with a product we test without hesitation or potential conflict.

 I buy or demo and return or donate the gear we test.
 When we receive kit that I don’t buy or can’t return or donate, like apparel, I will make a donation for its value to a cycling non-profit organization.

-I buy or demo and return anything I personally test, accept no free products, don’t go on any company-expensed product review trips nor go to industry meetings, and pay for everything related to what you read on this site.
+I don’t go on any company- or personally-expensed product review trips or go to industry meetings.
 You will not see any advertising for cycling products, cycling shops or anything else on this site.
-None of our content or the work that goes into creating it is sponsored, paid for, or guest or ghost-written by those at or associated with cycling companies, stores, PR firms or guest authors, or charge you for any content on the site.
+None of our content or the work that goes into creating it is sponsored, paid for, or guest or ghost-written by those at or associated with cycling companies, stores, PR firms or individuals.
 I also don’t engage in influencer marketing.